Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Note that you can only transfer the balance of a card that isn’t funded by the same bank as your new card.
 This can be tricky because it’s not always clear which bank funds what credit card.
 To ensure you know which banks you can transfer between, see our detailed guide.

-Applying for a credit card is a relatively simple process and can take as little as 15 minutes.
+Applying for a credit card is a relatively simple process and can take as little as 15 minutes – and approval can prove even faster.
 However, if you don’t do your research beforehand, ensure you meet the eligibility requirements and prepare the necessary documents, you’ll reduce your chances of approval.
-As long as you follow the above tips, you should have no trouble applying for your next credit card.
+To start your research, compare credit cards to find one that best suits your financial and personal needs.